Llywernog Mine: Rheidol United Mines Company and Llywernog Mines Company (1840–1852)

 The next records of the mine are from 1840, when it was being worked by William Lewis, who was trying to sell it and the nearby Powell's mine for £500, including tools, pumps, two water wheels, and twelve tons of ore.
 The original plan was for the mine to be run by a new company with shareholders consisting of the buyer Robert Dunkin of Llanelli, the seller Lewis, Matthew Francis who advised Dunkin on the sale, and a J.H.
 Shears.

 Dunkin also bought the Rhiwrugos (now known as Erwtomau) and Nantglas mines, located a couple of miles south-west of Llywernog in the Rheidol Valley.
 Together with Llywernog, the three mines were all run under a single company, the Rheidol United Mines Company, managed by Lewis, Dunkin, and Francis.

 By 1843 Shears and Dunkin had fallen into disagreement, and Shears bought Dunkin's shares.
-The three mines were now in the hands of Shears, which he ran under the name Llywernog Mines Company.
+The three mines were now in the hands of Shears, who ran them under the name Llywernog Mines Company.
 By 1845 he had relinquished the three mines.

 J. Holdsworth held a take-note for the mine in 1851, and took out a lease in 1852, but no records show any ore sold by his company.